nominetresearch/microbit-networking-book-python/unicast/unicast.md

 ![A data packet contains a message and a header.
 A header contains information to help a protocol such as sender and receiver addresses, and message types.
 Different protocols may add different headers to a message.](Datapacket.png)

 !!! note ""
 	**Figure 1:** A data packet contains a message and a header.
-A header contains information to help a protocol such as sender and receiver addresses, and message types.
+A header contains information to help a protocol such as the sender and receiver addresses, and message types.
 Different protocols may add different headers to a message.

 The figure above shows how the data and one header forms a data packet.
 In this figure, as well as the sender and receiver addresses, the example header also includes a message type.
 Message type tells the receiver what type of a message it is receiving, for example, whether it is a text or an image.
 This helps the receiver micro:bit to decide how to process, for example, display the message.

-In this chapter, to unicast to other micro:bits, you will create a data packet by adding a header with source and destination addresses.
+In this chapter, to unicast to other micro:bits, you will create a data packet by adding a header with the source and destination addresses.

 Programming: Sending and receiving unicast messages
 ---------------------------------------------------